opentelekomcloud/docs-next/docs/best-practices/networking/elastic-load-balancing/using-advanced-forwarding-for-application-iteration.md

 ### Prerequisites

-- An Open Telekom Cloud account is available and real-name authentication has been completed.
+- An T Cloud Public account is available and real-name authentication has been completed.
 - The account balance is sufficient to pay for the resources involved in this best practice.